-- they consume bandwidth or space within the recipient's inbox
+- Consume bandwidth or space within the recipient's inbox;

-There are two main types of chain letters:
+There are two main types of viral emails:

-- Hoaxes – Hoaxes attempt to trick or defraud users.
-A hoax could be malicious, instructing users to delete a file necessary to the operating system by claiming it is a virus.
-It could also be a scam that convinces users to send money or personal information.
-Phishing attacks could fall into this category (see Avoiding Social Engineering and Phishing Attacks for more information).
+- Hoaxes – Hoaxes attempt to trick or defraud recipients.
+A hoax could be malicious, e.g., instructing users to delete a file necessary to the operating system by claiming it is a virus.
+It could also be a scam that convinces users to send money or—in the case of a phishing attack—personal information (see Avoiding Social Engineering and Phishing Attacks for more information).

 How can you tell if the email is a hoax or urban legend?

-Some messages are more suspicious than others, but be especially cautious if the message has any of the characteristics listed below.
-These characteristics are just guidelines—not every hoax or urban legend has these attributes, and some legitimate messages may have some of these characteristics:
+Be especially cautious if the message has any of the characteristics listed below.
+Note: these characteristics are just guidelines—not every hoax or urban legend has these attributes, and legitimate messages may have some of these characteristics:

-- it offers instructions or attachments claiming to protect you from a virus that is undetected by anti-virus software
+- It offers instructions or attachments claiming to protect the recipient from a virus that is undetected by antivirus software.

-- there are multiple spelling or grammatical errors, or the logic is contradictory
+- It contains multiple spelling or grammatical errors, or the logic is contradictory.

-- there is a statement urging you to forward the message
+- It contains a statement urging the recipient to forward the message.